-The final stage of the proposed Equalizer method is the \emph{deequalization} of the output signal $\hat{\bar{\mathbf{s}}}$, i.e.~recovery of the original signal level dynamics.
-This process is similar to the equalization of the input waveform, except that here the quantized gain $\hat{g}_m$ is applied to each short-term frame of $\hat{\bar{\mathbf{s}}}$ to restore its original loudness (up to quantization errors):
+The final stage of the proposed Equalizer methodology is the \emph{deequalization} of the decoder output signal $\hat{\bar{\mathbf{s}}}$, i.e.~recovery of the original signal level dynamics.
+This process is similar to equalization of the input waveform, except that here the quantized gain $\hat{g}_m$ is applied to each short-term frame of $\hat{\bar{\mathbf{s}}}$ to restore its original energy (up to quantization errors):

 Finally, the output waveform $\hat{\mathbf{s}}$ is obtained again using OLA synthesis: